TOWNSEND PRIMARY SCHOOL

 Townsend Primary recognises the need to be alert to the risks posed by strangers or others (including the parents or carers of other pupils) who may wish to harm children in school or pupils travelling to and from school and will take all reasonable steps to lessen such risks.

 Particular vigilance will be exercised in respect of pupils who are subject to Child Protection Plan and any incidents or concerns involving these children will be reported immediately to the allocated Social Worker (and confirmed in writing; copied to the LA’s Schools Safeguarding Coordinator).
 If the pupil in question is a Looked-After child, this will also be brought to the notice of the Designated Person with responsibility for children in public care.
+The School’s Designated Teacher for Looked-after and Previously Looked-after Children will work with the virtual school head, who manages pupil premium plus for looked after children, to discuss how funding can be best used to support the progress of looked after children in the school and meet the needs identified in the child’s personal education plan.
+The designated teacher will also work with the virtual school head to promote the educational achievement of previously looked after children.
+We note the DfE’s statutory guidance Designated teacher for looked-after and previously looked-after children.

 We acknowledge that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
 We are aware that additional barriers can exist when recognising abuse and neglect in this group of children.
 This can include assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child’s disability without further exploration; children with SEN and disabilities can be disproportionally impacted by things like bullying- without outwardly showing any signs; and communication barriers and difficulties in overcoming these barriers.